 Finding: Complies as Proposed.
+The City's Transportation System Plan has been found to be in compliance with the Oregon Transportation Plan.
+The proposed amendments to the TSP address equity, efficiency, choice, environmental issues and safety.
 The proposal was developed with Advisory Groups including multiple ODOT staff.
 The proposal will go before the Oregon Transportation Commission for final approval.